Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   <p>From this we can see that the password has a name=“user[password]” and the login button has a name=“commit”.</p>

-  <p>After logging in manually you will be redirected towards a new page for the 2FA.
-On this page carry out the same inspection process to find the name of the code field and the verify button.</p>
+  <p>After logging in manually we are redirected towards a new page requesting our 2FA code.
+On this page we carry out the same inspection process to find the name of the code field and the verify button.</p>
 image7: /images/inspectingverify.png
 imageAlt7: Inspecting the verify option
 subheading8: ""
-paragraph8: "<p>In this instance they are name=“verification[opt_code]” and
+paragraph8: "<p>In this instance they have the attributes name=“verification[opt_code]” and name=“commit”.</p>
-  name=“commit”.</p>

   <p>With this data we can now begin to write our python program.
 Below are
   the lines of code for the dependencies you will need:</p>